WassimBenzarti/colab-ssh/README.md

 |username|string|Highly recommended if you are going to commit to the repo|-|Your github username.
 This will automatically set the `git config --global user.name` for you|

 # Contribution
-Well for now, try to discover things yourself.
+Start by opening an issue then we can discuss it, we are open for ideas.
+About the source code documentation, try to discover things yourself for now.